 In 2011 the WRP received GIA funds to work with partners and volunteers to develop a rusty crayfish identification guide based on the 2010 poster.
 The guide was first printed in June 2011, and was revised in 2012.
-The 2012 guide is available in electronic format below:
+The 2012 Field Guide to the Crayfish of the White River Watershed is available in electronic format.

 Interested in learning more about crayfish in the White River?
 Please contact us!